Skip to content

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Connecticut at $100,000 single filer in 2026?
+• What's the effective tax rate in Connecticut on a $100K single salary in 2026?

 CT partially exempts Social Security: filers with AGI below $75,000 single / $100,000 joint pay no CT tax on SS; above the threshold, taxation phases in.
 Pension income (defined-benefit pensions) is partially exempt under similar income limits.
 401(k) and IRA withdrawals are fully taxable.
 CT is moderately retirement-friendly but less so than neighbouring NH (no income tax) or RI.